lelarios-f/paylocity_elarios/README.md

 2. Open a terminal in VS Code
 3. Activate your virtual environment
 4. Make sure that the harcoded values exists:
-    1. In `test_update_employee.py` line 24 is a value for the Employee ID where the update will happen
+    1. In `test_update_employee.py` line 24 and line 59 is a value for the Employee ID where the update will happen
     2. In `test_delete_employee.py`line 22, there are a couple of commented lines if you desire to delete byID, otherwise always will delete the first record in the table
 5. Run the next command:
    * `pytest -s tests/`